 Several miles off the highway in the Texas Hill Country, an area known predominantly for its wine, stands one of the most well-recognized Texas distilleries, Garrison Brothers Distillery.
 The first legal whiskey distillery in Texas, Garrison Brothers makes only bourbon, and they want it to be the best.

-Garrison Brothers opened in January 2008 with a strict “corn-to-cork” approach, which is outlined during the 20 distillery tours they give each week around the property.
+Garrison Brothers has a strict “corn-to-cork” approach, which is outlined during the 20 distillery tours they give each week around the property.
 They do everything from making the mash to bottling the bourbon.
 Their numerous awards show that the hands-on approach has definitely paid off.

 Making the Texas bourbon starts with all-organic, food quality grain–corn from the Panhandle, wheat they grow themselves on 65 acres in the Hill Country, and barley from the Pacific Northwest.
 After distillation in Garrison Brothers’ impressive copper stills, the spirits are aged for 30-40 months in charred white American oak barrels.
 The pressure caused by the Texas heat requires that Garrison Brothers uses some smaller, thicker barrels than the typical bourbon barrels you might find in Kentucky, which could otherwise burst.
 After aging, the spirits are cut with rainwater.
 Pure Texas.